WE ARE EXHIBITING AT EQUIFEST, PLEASE EXPECT A 2 DAY DELAY ON DISPATCH

 A horse standing in mud with his rider

-Winter is a challenging time for our horses, especially those that are prone to troublesome winter ailments like Mud Fever.
+Winter is a challenging time for our horses, especially those that are prone to troublesome winter ailments like Mud Fever / Greasy Heel.
 While the symptoms aren’t pleasant, the treatment can often be downright distressing for both horses and owners.
-We’ve worked with thousands of Mud Fever cases all over the world, so here’s our guide to using our professionally formulated oral remedy to help with prevention and management of Mud Fever.
+We’ve worked with thousands of cases all over the world, so here’s our guide to using our professionally formulated oral remedy to help with prevention and management of Mud Fever and Greasy Heel.

 Warning – you may find some of the before photos at the end of this blog post distressing.

-The best way to show how this remedy helps is by sharing before and after photos.
+The best way we can show how this remedy helps is by sharing before and after photos.
 We’ve included a few at the end of this blog post but please be warned that you may find some of the photos confronting.

-Mud Fever – or Pastern Dermatitis as it is officially known - is caused by a nasty little bacteria called Dermatophilus congolensis.
-It loves to live in wet and muddy conditions, and while it’s always present, the problems start when it finds a way into the body, usually through broken skin on the lower leg and fetlock.
-Once in, it can cause inflammation, oozy, scabby sores, and in severe cases swelling and lameness.
+Mud Fever / Greasy Heel – or Pastern Dermatitis as it is officially known - is caused by a bacteria called Dermatophilus congolensis that lives in wet and muddy conditions.
+Depending on where you live, this condition can also be called equine dermatitis, rain scald, rain rot, mud rash or scratches.
+While it’s always present, the problems start when it enters the body, usually through broken skin on the lower leg and fetlock, where it can cause inflammation, oozy, scabby sores, and in severe cases, swelling and lameness.

 While more than one horse on the same pasture is often affected, Mud Fever isn’t contagious.
 Some soil types are more prone to hosting these bacteria than others, which leads to the whole herd often being afflicted.

-There are many different methods for treating Mud Fever, some of which are expensive and can cause a lot of stress and discomfort for both the horse and its owner.
+There are many different methods for treating Mud Fever / Greasy Heel, some of which are expensive and can cause a lot of stress and discomfort for both the horse and its owner.
 Most methods focus on the external symptoms and involve scraping off scabs and applying messy creams and bandages to often tender skin.
 These methods can be uncomfortable for the horse, and downright dangerous for whoever is carrying out the treatment!

-Our Mud & Rain remedy is given orally and is professionally formulated to support a normal immune response to the most common pathogens associated with Mud Fever.
-It helps with healing from the inside out and is part of our mission to provide pain free, stress free and mess free solutions to everyday health conditions.
+Our Mud & Rain remedy is given orally and is professionally formulated to support a normal immune response to the most common pathogens associated with Mud Fever / Greasy Heel.
+It helps with healing from the inside out and is part of our mission to provide no sting, no mess and stress solutions to everyday health conditions.

 Should the scabs be removed?

 We know they are unsightly, but if you are using our Mud & Rain remedy, we recommend leaving the scabs in place - they’ll dry up and fall away once the skin underneath has healed.
-In our experience observing the thousands of cases we’ve dealt with over the years, this should take 2-3 weeks.
+In our experience observing the thousands of cases we’ve dealt with over the years, this should take 2-3 weeks on fresh area’s and a little longer on old scabs.

 Can Mud Fever be prevented?